Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 Income limit for Medi-Cal eligibility

 While 138% of the federal poverty level is the general guideline, it does not apply to everyone.
-For example, if you're pregnant, you can qualify for Medi-Cal more easily because they have a higher income limit for eligibility at 213% of the federal poverty level or $33,078 annual income for an individual.
+For example, if you're pregnant, you can qualify for Medi-Cal more easily because the income limit is higher.
+A pregnant woman can make up to about and get Medi-Cal.

 When is Medi-Cal free?